CUCCS/2018-NS-Public-tclhh/ns-exp2/ns-exp2.md

 简单摘取 CVSS 的一些关键信息，首先介绍了一下 metric 的分类：

-> CVSS is composed of three metric groups, ==Base, Temporal, and Environmental, each consisting of a set of metrics==.
+> CVSS is composed of three metric groups, `Base, Temporal, and Environmental, each consisting of a set of metrics`.
 >
-> The Base metric group represents the intrinsic characteristics of a vulnerability that are ==constant over time and across user environments==.
-It is composed of two sets of metrics: ==the Exploitability metrics and the Impact metrics==.
+> The Base metric group represents the intrinsic characteristics of a vulnerability that are `constant over time and across user environments`.
+It is composed of two sets of metrics: `the Exploitability metrics and the Impact metrics`.
 >
-> The Temporal metric group reflects the characteristics of a vulnerability that ==**may** change over time but not across user environments==.
-For example, the presence of a ==simple-to-use exploit kit== would increase the CVSS score, while the creation of an official patch would decrease it.
+> The Temporal metric group reflects the characteristics of a vulnerability that `**may** change over time but not across user environments`.
+For example, the presence of a `simple-to-use exploit kit` would increase the CVSS score, while the creation of an official patch would decrease it.
 >
-> The Environmental metric group represents the characteristics of a vulnerability that are ==relevant and unique to a particular user's environment==.
-These metrics allow the scoring analyst to incorporate ==security controls== which may mitigate any consequences, as well as promote or demote the importance of a vulnerable system according to her business risk.
+> The Environmental metric group represents the characteristics of a vulnerability that are `relevant and unique to a particular user's environment`.
+These metrics allow the scoring analyst to incorporate `security controls` which may mitigate any consequences, as well as promote or demote the importance of a vulnerable system according to her business risk.